Updated on December 30th, 2021

 Mead, also known as honey wine, may be the oldest alcoholic beverage in the world.
 According to Liquor.com, “mead fermentation predates both wine and beer.”
 Fermented honey is the primary ingredient in mead.

 Honey can be used in homemade beauty supplies such as lotions and soaps.
-If you’re interested in these types of uses, check out the book Beehive Alchemy by Petra Ahnert for ideas and instructions.
+If you’re interested in these types of uses, check out the book Beehive Alchemy by Petra Ahnert (available on Amazon) for ideas and instructions.

 Honey is a thick, natural, sweet food product of the beehive.
 While it is the primary food source for honey bees, beekeepers harvest surplus honey for human consumption.